This moist lemon lavender cake has culinary lavender baked right in! Perfect for a bridal or baby shower, tea, or light afternoon sweet.

 - Pour the batter into the prepared pan and bake about 40 minutes, or until the top is golden and springs back when pressed.
 Cool about 5 minutes, then remove from the springform pan and plate.
 Sprinkle with powdered sugar.

-One thought on “Lemon Lavender Cake”
+2 thoughts on “Lemon Lavender Cake”

 That looks so fresh and tasty!!
 I am actually not a fan of cilantro at all, although I sure wish I was right now!